Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of balanced structures with -th mild -lemma

 \begin{remark} The $(2,3)$-th strong $\p\db$-lemma can hold on the completely-solvable balanced Nakamura manifolds, with one concrete example given in \cite[Example 4.10]{au}, which is of complex dimension $3$ and satisfies $\dim_{\mathbb{C}} H^{0,1}_{BC}(X) = \dim_{\mathbb{C}}H^{0,1}_{A}(X) =1$. \end{remark}

 Let $\pi:\mc{X}\to B$ be a differentiable family of compact $n$-dimensional complex manifolds with the reference fiber $\pi^{-1}(t_0)=X_0$ and the general fibers $X_t:=\pi^{-1}(t)$.
 Here $B$ denotes a sufficiently small domain in $\mathbb{R}^k$.
-Fu-Yau \cite[Theorem 6]{FY} show that the balanced structure is deformation open, assuming that the $(n-1,n)$-th weak $\p\db$-lemma holds on the general fibers $X_t$ for $t \neq 0$.
-Angella-Ugarte \cite[Theorem 4.9]{au} prove that if $X_0$ admits a locally conformal balanced metric and satisfies the $(n-1,n)$-th strong $\p\db$-lemma, then $X_t$ is balanced for $t$ small.
-Our main result in this section, whose proof is postponed to the next subsection, is \begin{theorem} Let $X_0$ be a balanced manifold of complex dimension $n$, satisfying the $(n-1,n)$-th mild $\p\db$-lemma.
+Fu--Yau \cite[Theorem 6]{FY} show that the balanced structure is deformation open, assuming that the $(n-1,n)$-th weak $\p\db$-lemma holds on the general fibers $X_t$ for $t \neq 0$.
+Angella--Ugarte \cite[Theorem 4.9]{au} prove that if $X_0$ admits a locally conformal balanced metric and satisfies the $(n-1,n)$-th strong $\p\db$-lemma, then $X_t$ is balanced for $t$ small.
+Our main result in this section, whose proof is postponed to the next subsection, is \begin{theorem} Let $X_0$ be a compact balanced manifold of complex dimension $n$, satisfying the $(n-1,n)$-th mild $\p\db$-lemma.
 Then $X_t$ also admits a balanced metric for $t$ small. \end{theorem}

 It is well known from \cite{ab} that small deformation of the Iwasawa manifold, which satisfies the $(2,3)$-th weak $\p\db$-lemma but does not satisfy the mild one from Example \ref{ex-dms-notms}, may not be balanced.
-Thus, the condition "$(n-1,n)$-th mild $\p\db$-lemma" in Theorem \ref{blc-inv} can't be replaced by the weak one.
+Thus, the condition \lq\lq$(n-1,n)$-th mild $\p\db$-lemma" in Theorem \ref{blc-inv} can't be replaced by the weak one.
 It is an obvious generalization of Wu's result \cite[Theorem 5.13]{w} that the balanced condition is preserved under small deformation if the reference fiber satisfies the $\p\db$-lemma.
 Based on Corollary \ref{abelian} and Proposition \ref{ex-3dim}, one obtains: \begin{corollary} Let $M$ be a $2n$-dimensional nilmanifold endowed with an invariant abelian balanced Hermitian structure.
 Then small deformation of $M$ is also balanced.
 Moreover, in the case of $6$-dimension, this result still holds when $M$ is endowed with the non-nilpotent balanced Hermitian structure. \end{corollary}

 Examples and results such as \cite[Proposition 4.4, Remark 4.6, Remark 4.7 and Example 4.10]{au} and \cite[Corollary 8 and Corollary 9]{FY} become consequences of Theorem \ref{blc-inv} and Corollary \ref{abelian-inv}.
 And it is interesting to note that $6$-dimensional nilmanifolds endowed with an invariant abelian or non-nilpotent balanced Hermitian structure provide solutions of the Strominger system with respect to the Bismut connection or the Chern connection in the anomaly cancellation condition, respectively.
 See \cite[Section 5]{UV} and \cite[Section 4]{UV2} for more details.